uwerat/vnc-eglfs/README.md

 ### Application code

-The most simple way to enable VNC support is to add the following line somewhere:
+The most simple way to enable VNC support is to add the following lines somewhere:

 ```
 #include <VncNamespace.h>

-VNC::setup();
+Vnc::setAutoStartEnabled( true );
 ```

 If you want to get rid of the local windows you have several options: